practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Hy/README.md

 $
 ```

-So, I changed ownership of this directory, while hoping not to break other things, like this:
+So, I changed ownership of this directory, while hoping not to break other things:

 ```
 $ sudo chown -R "$USER":"$USER" ~/.local/bin